Deep Learning Convective Flow Using Conditional Generative Adversarial Networks

-The architecture of generator $G$ and discriminator $D$ can be any kind of network.
+The architecture of generator $G$ and discriminator $D$ can be any network.
 Here, We adapt the architecture from cGAN, which uses an encoder-decoder generator and a PatchGAN discriminator as shown in Fig.~\ref{fig:Arc}(b)(c).
-Each layer in both generator and discriminator use module of the form convolution-BatchNorm-ReLU\cite{ioffe2015batch} in Fig.~\ref{fig:Arc}(d).
-The generator is a U-net network with shipped connection layer.
-The encoder would extract hidden features to a bottleneck layer using down-sampling process, while the decoder would sample the bottleneck layer to an output that has the same shape as the input.
-This architecture makes sure that the input and output could share a lot of low-level information.
-In order to minimize possible information loss, we apply the skipped connection to this U-net and concatenate mirrored layers in the up-sampling process.
+Each layer in both the generator and discriminator uses a module of the form convolution-BatchNorm-ReLU\cite{ioffe2015batch} in Fig.~\ref{fig:Arc}(d).
+The generator is a U-net network with a shipped connection layer.
+The encoder would extract hidden features to a bottleneck layer using a down-sampling process, while the decoder would sample the bottleneck layer to an output with the same shape as the input.
+This architecture ensures that the input and output can share much low-level information.
+To minimize possible information loss, we apply the skipped connection to this U-net and concatenate mirrored layers in the up-sampling process.
 The PatchGAN discriminator is actually a CNN network, which will produce an output layer.
 Each pixel of this output layer will represent a small "patch" in the original input.
-The idea behind PatchGAN is that it only restrict the attention to the structure in local input patches, and classify if each patch is real or fake, thus achieve higher accuracy.
+The idea behind PatchGAN is that it only restricts the attention to the structure in local input patches, and classifies if each patch is real or fake, thus achieving higher accuracy.
 As shown in Fig.~\ref{fig:Arc}(c), during one optimization step, both the output $G(x, z)$ and target $y$ are fed into the discriminator.
-The discriminator is then trained to predict low score for $G(x,z)$ and high score for $y$.
+The discriminator is then trained to predict a low score for $G(x,z)$ and a high score for $y$.